 Sinusitis is a condition that impacts the daily lives of 1 in 10 of our family, friends, and neighbors in Hagerstown, Washington County, and surrounding areas.
-If you are one of the thousands in our community that suffer with a sinus condition, then you understand how the symptoms of sinusitis make daily life difficult.
+If you are one of the thousands in our community that suffer from severe sinus pain, then you understand how the symptoms of sinusitis make daily life difficult.
 These symptoms result in countless hours of missed work/school, a loss of productivity, and impaired ability to fully enjoy all that life has to offer.
 Sinus sufferers struggle with symptoms such as:

 - Sleep disruption (loss of sleep and fatigue)